zajacHubert/crm-shop-api/README.md

   - make it easier to write unit tests for application
   - allow you to encapsulate common data access and business logic operations into reusable components
   - rovide a flexible layer between your application and the underlying data storage
-  - ou can centralize your data access and business logic operations.
+  - you can centralize your data access and business logic operations.
 This makes it easier to update or modify specific parts of your application without affecting other areas
   - enforce security measures at the data access layer
   - allow you to scale your application more effectively